Android Was 2016's Most Vulnerable Product, Oracle the

 One point each, equally vulnerable.

-The couting fiasco (Score:1)
+The couting fiasco (Score:2, Insightful)

 You know, when you read that had XXX CVEs on year 2016, you kinda expect those CVEs are about that latest stable release for in Ubuntu, Fedora, Debian, RedHat, etc.